-For Additional Undergraduate Enrollment Questions, contact the Undergraduate Program Coordinator, Laurie Andress-Delaney, at (949) 824-6770 or landress(at)math.uci.edu.
+For Additional Undergraduate Enrollment Questions, contact the Undergraduate Program Coordinator, Michael Vo, at (949) 824-6770 or email@example.com.

 3. Add/Drop and Waitlist Policy

-DROP: The deadline to drop courses in the School of Physical Sciences is the end of Week 2 by 5:00PM.
+DROP: The deadline to drop courses, without approval, in the School of Physical Sciences is Friday of Week 2 by 5:00PM.
 Drops can be made in WebReg.

 CHANGE: The deadline to change grade option or variable units is the end of Week 2 by 5:00PM.
 Changes can be made in WebReg.

-After Week 3 we will not allow for any more adds to math courses, no exceptions.
+After Week 2 we will not allow any adds to Math courses, no exceptions.
 Please do NOT waste your $3 by requesting an add that will be automatically denied.